TechnicalTod/tinystudiotools/README.md

 This is the repository for the Saga Studio pipeline repository

 ## Description
-This requires two drives to be set to correctly run
+This requires two main drives to be set to correctly run

 studioLib **(L:/SagaTools)** - This contains the contents of this repository<br />
 showDrive **(S:/)** - This contains all of the Studio show project dirs<br />

+In addition to this it requires the following folders to be created

+**L:\Artist** - Artist folder

-### Prerequisites
+### Prerequisite python libs
 - Numpy
 - Pyside2